Neural Methods for Amortized Inference: NEURAL SUMMARY STATISTICS

 \subsection{Number of summary statistics}

-With both explicit and implicit summary statistics, the dimensionality of $\Svec(\cdot)$ (i.e., the number of summary statistics) is a design choice. \citet{Pacchiardi_2022} let the number of summary statistics equal the number of parameters while \citet{Chen_2021} use double the amount. \citet{Chen_2023} propose letting $\Svec(\cdot)$ be reasonably high-dimensional, fitting the neural networks, and then ordering the summary statistics according to their contribution to the mutual information; only the summary statistics that substantially contribute to the mutual information need to be retained.
-They note that setting this number to twice the dimension of $\thetab$ appears to be sufficient in most applications.
-In the context of neural Bayes estimators, \citet{Gerber_2021} and \citet{Sainsbury_2024} set the number of (implicitly defined) summary statistics to 128.
-This number is much larger than the number of parameters in the models they considered, but the contribution of irrelevant summary statistics is automatically downweighted during training.
-Generally, however, one might expect including an excessive number of summary statistics to be computationally wasteful and, in practice, some experimentation might be needed to determine a suitable number for a desired level of accuracy.
+The dimensionality of $\Svec(\cdot)$, that is, the number of summary statistics, is a design choice. \citet{Pacchiardi_2022} set the number equal to the number of model parameters while \citet{Chen_2021} make it twice as large. \citet{Chen_2023} propose letting $\Svec(\cdot)$ be reasonably high-dimensional and retaining summary statistics that substantially contribute to mutual information, noting that twice the dimensionality of $\thetab$ suffices in most cases.
+In the context of neural Bayes estimators, \citet{Gerber_2021} and \citet{Sainsbury_2024} set the number of (implicitly defined) summary statistics to 128, far exceeding the number of model parameters, but irrelevant statistics are downweighted during training.
+In practice some experimentation might be needed to determine a suitable number of summary statistics, which should be sufficiently small for training purposes, but large enough for the amortization gap to be within a tolerable range for a given application.